Rokiis1/roadmap/6.Module/test_managment.md

 **Explanation:**

 Risk Management Tools and Techniques are methodologies used to identify, assess, and mitigate risks in software testing.
-They help to prioritize testing efforts, ensure that the most critical and risky areas of the system are thoroughly tested, and manage risks effectively throughout the testing process.
+They help to prioritize testing efforts.

 **Syntax:**